Frederickvd/water-level-forecast/notebooks/README.md

 6. **`06_random_forest.ipynb`** → Random forest model, which learns trends and seasonality directly from features.
 7. **`07_arma_model.ipynb`** → ARMA time series model applied to stationary water level data.
 8. **`08_neural_network.ipynb`** → Neural network model trained on standardized inputs.

+⚠️ *Each notebook follows a sequential process.
+The final processed datasets can be found in `data/processed/`.*